cmscaltech/gpuservers/README.md

 All server have a public (regular network) and a private (10G) IP.
 SSH key is the prefered authentication.
 Please let the admins know if you need help setting this up.

+The linux password is not centralized yet, and you have to change it locally to secure access to jupyter notebooks.

 ## Credits

 If you are a user of the cluster, we are happy to help make progress.